PRACTICE AREA

 As a result, it is illegal under Title VII to discriminate against someone in the workplace for their gender identity.
 Gender identity is currently a protected class in all 50 states.

-At least 20 other states plus the District of Columbia have additional laws protecting against gender identity discrimination.
+At least 20 other states, plus the District of Columbia, have additional laws protecting against gender identity discrimination.

 California Gender Non-Discrimination Act

-Recently, The California Gender Non-Discrimination Act expressly added gender identity as a protected class.
+Recently, the California Gender Non-Discrimination Act expressly added gender identity as a protected class.
 Although California law already protected against gender discrimination, the Gender Non-Discrimination Act made the language even clearer.

 San Diego Workplace Discrimination Attorney for Sexual Orientation and LGBTQ Matters